atomisthq/docs/docs/capabilities.md

     from a model project.
 More powerful than templating approaches, generators are real projects operating under native tooling.
 Need to stamp out a bunch of new microservice projects?
-Stop the copy/pasting and use a generator.
+Stop the copy/paste/find/replace cycle and use a generator.

 <!--
 Project compliance: <span class="rugs">[Reviewers][reviewers]</span>